etnt/qai/README.md

 ## Similarity search using a Vector Store

 Chroma is a database for building AI applications with embeddings.
 We have used it before, in the Agent example.
-Her we will use it again to search through a [Movie Dataset](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows?resource=download).
+Here we will use it again to search through a [Movie Dataset](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows?resource=download).

 Put the dataset, like this: "./data/imdb_top_1000.csv"